madnuttah/unbound-docker/doc/README.md

 ...
 ```

 This image can also be used as a standalone DNS resolver _without_ Pi-hole or AdGuard Home.
-The given ports must be changed to `53` (tcp/udp) in your `unbound.conf` and `docker-compose.yaml` then.
+The given ports must be changed to `53` (tcp/udp) in your `unbound.conf` and docker `compose` then.
 Additionally verify that connections to localhost are allowed (see [`healthcheck`](https://github.com/madnuttah/unbound-docker/blob/main/doc/README.md#Healthcheck)).
 You need to enable a capability in your compose file as the `_unbound` user only has limited permissions, see [`issue 54`](https://github.com/madnuttah/unbound-docker/issues/54).
 You can find more information about runtime privileges and Linux capabilities [here](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities).

 ```yaml
 cap_add: